 The aim of the American Cancer Society (ACS) – Institutional Research Grant (IRG) Pilot Program at the Stanford Cancer Institute (SCI) is to attract and increase the number of junior faculty members, including highly qualified physicians, physician-scientists, population-based or basic/translational scientists, who are dedicated to cancer research and to maximize their potential to be leaders in academic medicine.

-Eligible candidates are junior faculty or members within the first 6 years of their appointments with no current national peer-reviewed funding.
+Junior faculty from underrepresented groups including women are highly encouraged to apply.
 A track record of interest and initial productivity in cancer research or other biomedical research with relevance to cancer research is required.
-The awardee will receive one year of funding of $45,000 per year that can be used for support of individual research projects.
+Priority will be given to candidates with no current national peer-reviewed funding.
+The awardee will receive one year of funding of $50,000 per year that can be used for support of individual research projects.
 Awardees will become members the Stanford Cancer Institute are expected to participate in research meetings, mentoring and educational activities.
-They are also expected to participate in American Cancer Society events.
-We strongly encourage applicants from diverse backgrounds to apply.

 TIMELINE (Anticipated / Exact dates TBD)